Fairfax Media Tracking and Targeting Policy

 We adhere to industry "best practice" for the storage of anonymous usage data.
 Security firewall, data encryption, and authorisation access are used to safeguard data held by us.

-We only store usage data for a maximum of 3 months following the date of collection, or longer as required by law.
+We only store usage data for a reasonable period following the date of collection, or longer as required by law.
 You have the right to opt-out of Third Party OBA on our network.
 To opt out, go to Your Online Choices and follow the simple "one click" process.

 Opting-out means that the display advertising you see on our network may not be tailored to your interests or preferences on the web browser you are using.
 Anonymous usage data may, however, continue to be collected by us for other purposes (including those outlined above).